mathworks/Simscape-Vehicle-Templates/README.md

 2. Explore the vehicle types and maneuvers from the UI

-3. Modify parameter values in the â€œVehicleâ€? data structure in the MATLAB workspace.
+3. Modify parameter values in the Vehicle data structure in the MATLAB workspace.

 ### **Release History**
 **v1.3 -- July 2020**